 • Irregular Breathing

 • Unconsciousness or unresponsive

 Alcohol poisoning can lead to irreversible brain damage or death and must be taken seriously.
 If you suspect someone has overdosed with alcohol, call 911 for help.
 Please be safe, not sorry.

-If you or a loved one is struggling with binge drinking, Call us TODAY!
+If you or a loved one is struggling with binge drinking, call New Day Recovery today!
 Your call is confidential.